telosnetwork/delphi-oracle-bridge/README.md

     }
 ```

 You can refer to the [`DelphiOracleConsumer`](https://github.com/telosnetwork/delphi-oracle-bridge/blob/master/evm/contracts/DelphiOracleConsumer.sol) EVM contract for a basic example.
+It implements the call to `request` and the `receiveDatapoints` callback in the same contract.

 ### What is callback gas ?
 How do I know what value to pass ?